Welcome to the new Golem Cloud Docs! 👋

 • function_name: the fully qualified function name

-• worker_id: worker's id (consists of component ID and worker name)
+• worker_id: worker's ID (consists of component ID and agent ID)

 Outgoing HTTP requests